JoshuaLandgraf/PathTracing/README.md

-# PathTracing
+# Photon Mapping
-This project is a modification of my ray tracer to support path tracing.
+This project is a modification of my ray tracer to support photon mapping.

 ## Background and Accomplishments

-Path tracing is a complex process involving a number of stages to produce a final output.
-At a high level, I use a Monte Carlo-based path tracing algorithm to spread photons around a scene and then integrate the power of these photons to determine luminosity at any particular point.
+Photon mapping is a complex process involving a number of stages to produce a final output.
+At a high level, I use a Monte Carlo-based photon mapping algorithm to spread photons around a scene and then integrate the power of these photons to determine luminosity at any particular point.
 Below is a somewhat more detailed description of my methods, but it is far from exhaustive.
 For more information, "A Practical Guide to Global Illumination using Photon Maps" (linked below) is good, but still lacks many important details despite ~30 pages of content.

-### Advantages of Monte Carlo Path Tracing
+### Advantages of Monte Carlo Photon Mapping

 Randomized algorithm massively reduce space and time requirements to converge on a final result.
 In a standard ray tracer, any time a ray hits a surface it will be reflected and transmitted until we hit a maximum depth or the contribution to the original pixel is irrelevant.
 However, this results in a massive number of total rays being spawned.
 While this amount of computation can be tolerable, we do not have to deal with the conseqeunces of storing all these rays at once as we can explore ray paths in a depth-first manner.
-This is hard, if not impossible, to do with path tracing.
+This is hard, if not impossible, to do with photon mapping.
 By using randomization, we can choose to reflect, transmit, or absorb a photon based on the probability of each action occuring.
 This means that each initial photon does not spawn more photons, preventing an exponential increase in photon count.
 This also prevents the presence of low-energy photons, which can have adverse effects on performance and quality of results.

 ### Light Emission